Timothy C. Hain, MD • Page last modified: May 10, 2023

-Etanercept (Enbrel) is a promising agent for treatment of AIED (Rahmen et al, 2001; Wang et al, 2003).
+Oral or injectable anti-TNF drugs:: Etanercept (Enbrel) is a promising agent for treatment of AIED (Rahmen et al, 2001; Wang et al, 2003).
 Enbrel is an anti-TNF (tumor necrosis factor) drug.
 TNF is an inflammatory cytokine (see above).
 Wang et al recently reported that etanercept given acutely in sterile experimental labyrinthitis resulted in much better hearing results in an animal model.
-On the other hand, Cohen et al (2005) reported that Enbrel was no better than placebo in persons with chronic AIED in restoring hearing lost to the disease.
-We don't feel that this is surprising or very meaningful, as we would not expect that Enbrel could cause hair cells to spring back to life from the dead.
-In our clinical practice, we have had generally very good results in our patients with steroid responsive, progressing AIED and we feel that because of the study design (chronic hearing loss, no requirement for steroid response), that Enbrel is still worth trying.
+On the other hand, Cohen et al (2005) reported that etanercept was no better than placebo in persons with chronic AIED in restoring hearing lost to the disease.
+We don't feel that this is surprising or very meaningful, as we think it is generally unreasonable to think that any drug, including etanercept, could cause hair cells to come back to life from the dead.
+Wwe feel that because of the study design of the Cohen paper (chronic hearing loss, no requirement for steroid response), that etanercept is not completely ruled out.
+Etanercept is given as an subcutaneous injection once/week, usually between 25 and 50 units.
+Etanercept has generally been well tolerated but according to the manufacturer's information, people on etanercept have developed serious infections (2%), nervous system disorders, and depression/personality disorders (1%).
+A recent large study suggested that there was increased risk (which is normally quite low) of various brain inflammatory events (Kunchok et al, 2020).
+Or in other words, anti-TNF drugs might make very unlikely events more likely.

 A related agent, (infliximab) Remicade, was not found useful for AIED, but this study was based on only a handful of cases (Pyykko et al, 2002).
 Inflixamab was found useful in another study (Heywood, 2013).
-Remicade is also not suitable for home use.
+Inflixamab is also not suitable for home use.
 There are newer agents that are in the drug pipeline that will need to be tested for their efficacy.
-Of the newer anti-TNF drugs, the most interesting is Humira, which is another anti-TNF drug.
-This drug is probably equal to enbrel.
+Of the newer anti-TNF drugs, the most interesting is Humira (adalimumab), which is another anti-TNF drug.
+This drug is probably equal to etanercept.